Stan-Stani/connectome-ts/docs/debug-mcp-setup.md

 The Connectome Debug MCP server provides deep introspection capabilities for debugging Connectome applications through Cursor's MCP interface.

+> **Quick Start Alternative**: For immediate runtime access without MCP setup, use the **Inspector Debug Registry** by launching with `--inspect`.
+See `../DEBUG-REGISTRY.md` for details.
+>
+> The Inspector Debug Registry provides instant access to Host, Space, VEIL, and agents through `global.__connectome_debug` when running with Node.js inspector.

 ## Features

 - **Connection Management**: Connect to debug servers on different ports